The Effects of AGN Feedback on the Lyman-$\alpha$ Forest Flux Power Spectrum: Results

 At low-$z$ ($z<0.5$) the IGM is less sensitive to the details of H and He reionization, which completed long ago.
 As the IGM settles into ionization equilibrium and cools, we can more confidently analyze the high-$k$ end of the P1D as a probe for the instantaneous thermal state of the IGM.
 While this thermal state will still depend on the photoheating and photoionizing rates of the UVB, we should expect galactic feedback effects to be more clear at these redshifts due to the abundance of SMBHs.
 Figure \ref{fig:PS_lowz} shows the P1D and P1D ratios of the \simba simulations analyzed, for several redshift bins at $z<0.5$ compared to observational data from \citet{Khaire:2019} derived from the low-z IGM HST/COS survey by \citet{Danforth:2016}.

 The P1D ratios are the ratios of the different \simba simulations to that of the \simba simulation containing only stellar feedback (\textit{SW Only}).
 This was chosen to analyze what happens when feedback modes are added in one by one.
 When adding in radiative AGN feedback (\textit{+Rad}) there is an increase in power on the low-$k$ end of the P1D.
 The increase seen is most likely associated with less heating from stellar feedback.
 Indeed, the radiative feedback mode is implemented to suppress star formation and there is a reduction in SFRs with the introduction of AGN radiative winds \citep{Scharre+2024}.
 This results in less energy released in the form of stellar feedback overall.
 The change to the P1D is nevertheless less than 10\% (not observable with current data), and these changes are only seen at the lowest wavenumbers ($k\lesssim 10^{-2}$ s/km).
+Comparable changes at higher wave numbers would be due to thermal broadening of \lya~absorbers or a change in the thermal history of the IGM.
+We can check if either of these aspects changes by looking at the average $b$-value of the predicted \lya~forest and looking at $T_0$ and $\gamma -1$.

-The first three panels in Figure \ref{fig:thermalhistory} shows the evolution of $T_0$, $\gamma-1$, and the average $b$-value of each of the simulations.
+The first three panels in Figure \ref{fig:thermalhistory} show the evolution of $T_0$, $\gamma-1$, and the average $b$-value of each of the simulations.
 There is no change to these values when adding in AGN radiative feedback.
+This implies that the impact of stellar feedback that causes the change seen at lower $k$ is due to ionization through heating of \lya~absorbers primarily in the circumgalactic medium.
+Feedback effects on these absorbers will still impact \lya~statistics but are unlikely to appear in IGM specific values such as $T_0$ and $\gamma$.
+We refrain from comparing $T_0$ and $\gamma$ with observational data, since \simba uses an older UVB model from \citet{Haardt:2012UVB}.
+In this model, HeII reionization occurs earlier than current observations imply, so the results in the two left panels of Figure \ref{fig:thermalhistory} are not expected to match observations and should only be used to compare between the different \simba simulations.

 The largest change in the P1D is due to jet feedback (\textit{+Rad+Jet}), dropping the power at all $k$ by 60\%.
 This aligns with results seen in previous works analyzing the effect of AGN feedback in \simba \citep[][]{Christiansen:2020, Sorini:2022, Tillman:2023AJL, Tillman:2023AJ, Scharre+2024}.
 This highlights that aggressive AGN heating can ionize much of the remaining HI in the \lya~forest.
 The AGN produce shock-heated bubbles that completely erase small-scale structures within the bubble while leaving those outside untouched \citep[see Figure 1 of][]{Tillman:2023AJ}.
 Due to the erasure of small-scale structure from the large-scale impact of the jets, the effect on the P1D manifests as larger changes at low-$k$ and then decrease as $k$ approaches the filtering scale.